Island’s early wireless

 The purpose of early wireless stations was to relay traffic from ship to shore for profit.
 The Marconi Company along with others set up a closed system.
 They would supply the equipment and operators.
 The equipment was installed aboard ship and at land stations by Marconi Company employees.
 Radio contacts were always between Marconi owned stations.

 Other Companies did the same thing.
 The thought of using the system for distress wasn’t even considered.
-It was a profit oriented service much as near field communication cell phones are today.

 The first recorded use of the system for distress was off Nantucket Island on January 23, 1909.
 Marconi had a station located there at Siasconset on the island of Nantucket to relay messages from ships coming from Europe on the New York and Boston.
-These telegrams paid the bills.

 Beginning in 1927, Mackay Radio and Telegraph (later ITT World Communications) opened stations at Sayville, Southampton, Napeague, and Brentwood, providing international point-to-point communications and high seas ship-to-shore service.
 At the height of submarine warfare during WWII, Mackay operators at Southampton reported receiving upwards of ten SOS calls a day from vessels on the Atlantic.